- Dr. Keith Mihansky

 A pet’s life vest should also have a built-in handle on top of it.
 This makes it easier for you or any other humans to grab hold of the pet and hoist him out of the water if they become fatigued, stressed, or experience difficulty.
 Easy pet retrieval in the water can help prevent accidents and can even save a life.

-Rinse Your Pet Off After Being in Any Body of Water
+Rinse Your Pet Off After Swimming

 Your pet’s fur and skin health both rely on your pet staying dry and free from exposure to harsh chemicals, minerals, and contaminants.
 However, when your pet swims, he is exposed to all of these and much more, so he will need to be rinsed off well after playtime is done.